 - 2.1 SOIL, WASTE, DRAIN AND VENT PIPING AND FITTINGS: - A. Materials shall conform to the following specifications requirements: - B. Construct all building sewers and building drain lines underground and/or under floor slabs to a point 5'-0" outside of building walls, unless indicated otherwise on the drawings, with Schedule 40 PVC plastic pipe and fittings conforming to ASTM D-2665 or ASTM D-2949.
-No "Co-ex" piping will be permitted. - C. Construct all soil, drain and waste piping, 2 inches and larger in diameter that is installed above floor slabs with standard weight cast iron No-Hub joint with "Clamp-All Corp." clamp, or approved equal by Husky or Mission, for aboveground piping. - D. Plumbing Contractor will connect up soil pipe at a point five feet outside the building.
+"Co-ex" piping is not allowed. - C. Construct all soil, drain and waste piping, 2 inches and larger in diameter that is installed above floor slabs with standard weight, asphaltum-coated, cast iron No-Hub joint with "Clamp-All Corp." clamp, or approved equal by Husky or Mission, for aboveground piping. - D. Construct all soil, drain and waste piping less than 2 inches in diameter with Schedule 40, ASTM A-120, galvanized steel pipe with galvanized, cast iron recessed, threaded, drainage-type fittings.

-E. Construct vent piping with standard weight asphaltum-coated, cast iron, hubless piping for sizes 2 inches and larger.
+E. Construct vent piping with Schedule 40, ASTM A-120, galvanized steel with galvanized malleable iron screwed 150-pound fittings up to 1-1/2 inches, and standard weight asphaltum-coated, cast iron, hubless for sizes 2 inches and larger.